pravinbashyal/cligh.nvim/README.md

 2. The plugin will automatically check:
    - **Uncommitted changes**: If found, you'll be prompted to commit them
    - **Unpushed branch**: If the branch isn't pushed to remote, you'll be prompted to push it
+3. Choose **PR status**: Select "Ready for Review" or "Draft"
-3. A beautiful floating window opens with an **inline editable buffer**
+4. A beautiful floating window opens with an **inline editable buffer**
-4. Edit the PR directly in Vim with full editing capabilities:
+5. Edit the PR directly in Vim with full editing capabilities:
    - **Title**: Edit in the Title section using all Vim commands
    - **Description**: Write markdown with full syntax highlighting
-   - **Status**: Navigate to the Status line and press `Space` to toggle Draft/Ready
+   - The window title shows your selected status (Draft or Ready for Review)
-5. Use all your favorite Vim motions, commands, and keybindings
+6. Use all your favorite Vim motions, commands, and keybindings
-6. Press `Ctrl+s` or `:w` to submit the PR
+7. Press `Ctrl+s` or `:w` to submit the PR
-7. Press `Esc` (in normal mode) or `:q` to cancel
+8. Press `:q` to cancel (Note: `Esc` only exits insert mode, not the dialog)

 **Smart Branch Management**: The plugin automatically handles uncommitted changes and ensures your branch is pushed to remote before creating the PR, eliminating the common "branch not pushed" error.